Healthy Living

 In fact, we often talk about “fitness superannuation” with our clients when helping them do some fitness forecasting into their future.

-What we know about forecasting fitness and strength:
+What we know about forecasting strength and fitness:

 How should we prepare to have the physical strength to enjoy retirement?

 I’ll leave the financial planning side of things for retirement to experts in that area.
-But when it comes to forecasting your fitness and strength to ensure you can make the most of your retirement, we can definitely help!
-The studies mentioned earlier can give us a clear picture of your current ‘strength wealth’.
-Once we know your baseline, we can help you plan the best strategies going forward.
+But when it comes to forecasting your strength to ensure you can make the most of your retirement, we can definitely help!
+The studies mentioned earlier can give us a clear picture of our current ‘strength wealth’.
+Once we know our baseline, we can help plan the best strategies going forward.

 Physical Activity and Strength training guidelines provided by both the World Health Organisation and the Australian Department of Health clearly show us that we should be doing two strength sessions a week.